shanksandbox/vowpalwabbit-screening-assignement/README.md

         return 0

 Design and write test suite for it in Python using unittest or pytest frameworks.

-Solution:
+<h2>Solution:</h2>
 •	Install and setup Python version 3.11.2 Install pip
 •	Install numpy, scikit_learn and pytest
 •	Run CMD in project directory
 •	Command: python –m pytest run test_linear_regression.py

-the requiremnets are available in the requirements.txt file
+Requiremnets are available in the requirements.txt file

 To run this code:-
 1) Clone the repository